honeysol/mobx-library/packages/mobx-async-computed/README.md

 Supports MobX5 / MobX6 including decorator and MobX6 new annotation.

 MobX6 decorator/annotation requires initialization with makeObservable / makeAutoObservable.
-This feature is experimental and vulnerable for MobX6 internal update in future.
+This feature is experimental and dependent to MobX6 internal behavior.

 ## Example